(Third of a four-part series about my maternal great-grandfather)

 |My precious mother and grandparents, Joan, Alice, and

 Ralph Schiavon, Chicago, Illinois, early 1960s.

 One day in 1954, a handsome young man walked through the door of Alice and Joan’s shop to buy a birthday card for his mother back in Mexico City.
 He and his landlady had been out shopping, and the landlady, having met Joan Schiavon on a previous visit to the store, dared the young man to go inside to ask her for help.
-He and Joan were immediately attracted to one another, and they began taking long walks around the block together.
-Walks turned into movies and dinners, and soon the young couple’s relationship deepened into love.
+He and Joan were immediately attracted to one another and began taking long walks around the block together.
+Walks turned into movies and dinners, and the young couple’s relationship deepened into love.

 My grandfather, still protective of his daughter, was not happy when the young man, Gilbert Huesca, came to the house to ask him for Joan’s hand on the Fourth of July, her birthday.
-He had assumed his daughter would marry an Italian, just as her brother tom had a few years earlier.
+He had assumed his daughter would marry an Italian, just as her brother Tom had a few years earlier.
 He looked down sternly at Gil.
 “Do you have any insanity in your family?” he asked.